Azure/onboarding-guidance/windows/Module 0/L4-ConnectToAzure.md

 # Abstract

-During this module, you will be using PowerShell to connect to Azure and login to the Resource Manager can also be used to deploy an ARM template.
+During this module, you will be using PowerShell to connect to Azure and login to your account.
+Once logged in, you can view all the subscriptions you have access too and select one to work with.

 # Learning objectives
 After completing the exercises in this module, you will be able to:
 * Connect to Azure using Azure PowerShell
-* Login to Azure Resource Manager
+* Login to your Azure account
 * View all subscriptions and select default for current session
 * See Registered Azure Resource Provider